 - Diversify interviewer panels to remove unconscious biases.

-GoodTime lets your team achieve maximum efficiency without removing the essential human connection from the recruiting process.
+GoodTime lets your team achieve maximum hiring efficiency without removing the essential human connection from the recruiting process.
 And when that happens, your recruitment coordinators will have more time to dive into engaging work and create real growth and innovation at your company.
 That’s a win-win.

 Hey, Recruiting Coordinator: Want to Effortlessly Schedule Interviews?